jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 ## BMCC: Connecting Anishinaabe Communities to Blue Tech

 Bay Mills Community College, where I teach in the Computer Information Systems program, occupies a unique position in the blue tech ecosystem.
-As a tribal college serving primarily Anishinaabe students from Bay Mills Indian Community and surrounding areas, BMCC has the potential to connect technology education with Indigenous values of water stewardship and environmental responsibility.
+As a tribal college serving Native students from across the United States—including many Anishinaabe students from Bay Mills Indian Community and surrounding areas—BMCC has the potential to connect technology education with Indigenous values of water stewardship and environmental responsibility.

 **What I See in My Classrooms:**